sukykaur/AzureISO/Data Warehouse/iso-dw-overview.md

 **Subnets**: Each subnet is associated with its corresponding network security group.

-### Data in transit

-Azure encrypts all communications to and from Azure datacenters by default.
-All transactions to Azure Storage through the Azure portal occur via HTTPS.

 ### Data at rest

-The architecture protects data at rest through encryption, database auditing, and other measures.
+The architecture protects data at rest through multiple measures, including encryption and database auditing.

 **Azure Storage**: To meet encrypted data at rest requirements, all [Azure Storage](https://azure.microsoft.com/services/storage/) uses [Storage Service Encryption](https://docs.microsoft.com/azure/storage/storage-service-encryption).
 This helps protect and safeguard data in support of organizational security commitments and compliance requirements defined by ISO 27001 and 27018.